RustemK879/als_perfume_recommender/0_Please read this first.md

 **While the above part is mostly comical, I chose to use the third solution.**

 Using fragrancenet.com as a reference point, I scrape user reviews and perfume info from the website into a dataset.
-I then clean this dataset, do EDA and use this dataset to derive perfume recommendations for unseen users.
+I then clean this dataset, do EDA and use this dataset to derive perfume recommendations for the unseen users.

 **I plan to turn the model into a telegram bot -> user rates perfumes from the given list -> gets 5 recommendations in return.**